adobe/spectrum-css/README.md

 The following tasks are available:

-- `gulp build` - Performs a build of all packages and the top level package
+- `gulp build` - Performs a build of all components and the top level package
-- `gulp buildPackages` - Performs a build of all packages
+- `gulp buildComponents` - Performs a build of all components
-- `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then starts watching packages and website files
+- `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then starts watching components and website files
-- `gulp clean` - Cleans all output files for the project and all packages
+- `gulp clean` - Cleans all output files for the project and all components
-- `gulp watch` - Assuming a build has already been performed, immediately opens your browser with the documentation site, then starts watching packages and website files
+- `gulp watch` - Assuming a build has already been performed, immediately opens your browser with the documentation site, then starts watching components and website files
 - `gulp buildCombined` - Builds the combined output files (`dist/spectrum-*.css`)
 - `gulp buildStandalone` - Builds the standalone output files (`dist/standalone/spectrum-*.css`)
 - `gulp release` - Performs a release of the top-level package